-The test was conducted on a sandstone path which has been stained over many years.
+The test was conducted on a stained sandstone path.
 This is a tough test allowing James to rate how well the pressure cleaners clean the path.
 He uses each cleaning nozzle supplied and times how long it takes to clean with each.
 He uses the fastest time as the basis of the cleaning performance score.

-He also measures the noise produced by each nozzle and we publish the highest noise level in our review.
+He also measures the noise produced by each nozzle and we publish the highest noise level in our pressure cleaner reviews.